flyntwp/flynt-docs/features/introduction.md

 Features should be easy to reuse and easy to understand.
 We strongly recommend adding a readme file for each feature you create.
 Include a short description of what the feature can do, and how to configure any options available.

+- TODO: Add/link example README template.

 ### Add Styles, Scripts, and Templates
-Features support the addition of styles and scripts.
-Stylus, CSS, and JS files will be compiled and built in exactly the same way as with components.
+Features support the addition of styles, scripts, and templates.
+All file types supported within components (Stylus, CSS, JS, Twig, and PHP files) will also be compiled and built in exactly the same way for features.

 ### Add ACF Fields
 Sometimes, a feature may need to add ACF fields to allow the user to configure the options from the back-end.
 Again, this works exactly as with components.
 Add `fields.json` to the feature, and then configure the ACF fields as required: